 How To Get To The Park

-Head’s up - you’ll ride line 11 all the way to the end; technically you’ll need to switch trains but stay on the same line a couple of times towards the very end.
+Head’s up: you’ll need to switch trains in order to stay on line 11 a couple of times towards the very end.
 Don’t stress, but it’s just something to be aware of.
 Don’t worry, if you’re not sure you can just double check by asking someone if that’s the right way to Disney.
 When I went to the park I just assumed I'd be staying on the same train the whole time since it was just line 11, so I wasn't paying attention, but some friendly locals who knew I'd probably be going to Disney (it's pretty easy to spot a tourist in China) pointed out that I needed to switch trains.
 Thank you to my friendly strangers!

 Tips for leaving the park:

 When the park is closing, there's obviously going to be large crowds leaving the park at the same time which makes for a long line to get your metro ticket home.
 We suggest buying your one-way ticket to the park and your ticket home at the same time to avoid this.
-But if you're in Shanghai for a few days, I'd actually recommend getting a 1-3 metro day pass to use while traveling in Shanghai which ends up being way more convenient than riding one-way tickets your entire vacation.
+But if you're in Shanghai for a few days, I'd actually recommend getting a 1-3 metro day pass to use which ends up being way more convenient than riding one-way tickets for your entire vacation.

 Insider Tips (Plus Park Hours)